Generic selectors

 What Do Greek People Look like?

-Have you ever wondered what Greek people really look like?
-Are they all olive skinned with dark hair and brown eyes, or is there more diversity than meets the eye?
+What do Greek people look like?
+Are they all olive-skinned with dark hair and brown eyes, or is there more variety beneath the surface?

 1. Greek Appearance